 Lastly, be aware that (like taxpayers) the IRS sometimes makes mistakes.
-The US Treasury has reported that some IRS examiners have made procedural errors when reviewing AMT returns that the IRS computers flagged for discrepancies.
+The US Treasury has reported that occasionally IRS examiners have made procedural errors when reviewing AMT returns that the IRS computers flagged for discrepancies.
 Some of these mistakes resulted in an incorrect computation of AMT.
-The Treasury reports that it will focus on AMT procedures in annual training of IRS staff.
-However, if the IRS reports a discrepancy in your return and produces a different computation of AMT, you may still want your tax advisor to run the numbers again to double-check the IRS result.
+Therefore, if the IRS reports a discrepancy in your return and produces a different computation of AMT, you may still want your tax advisor to run the numbers again to double-check the IRS result.

 Further Resources On The AMT